 Three basic categories, these are not exhaustive and all overlap, but they should help to illuminate some reasons why it might work or not for your research project.

 1. To create a visualisation of data connected to a place/s.
-All maps are abstract data visualisations, whether they show locations guides to road and street locations, natural features, points of interest for tourists, etc. Many of us would now just from the experience of using google maps on our phones that a visualisation of the area we are in is different to follow than a series of written directions.
-The same is true for research data, often patterns and relationships that exist in the data are difficult to identify from a written list, this might because of the size (reading through a 1000 line spreadsheet for example), or just because those connections are readily obvious.
-This is especially true if you are combining several sets of different data data.
+All maps are abstract data visualisations, whether they show locations guides to road and street locations, natural features, points of interest for tourists, etc. Many of us know this just from the experience of using google maps on our phones.
+These every day maps also remind us how our perception of place is changed depending on what we are shown, or why we are using it.
+Eg are we following a route or searching for a business nearby?
+Maps for research are useful visualisations as often patterns and relationships exist in research data but are difficult to identify from a written list, this might because of the size (reading through a 10 000 line spreadsheet for example), or just because those connections are not readily obvious.
+This is especially true if you are combining several sets of different data.

 2. As a tool to analyse interdisciplinary place-based relationships

 Place often plays an important role in understanding the types of questions we ask in HASS.
 An obviously example is the census, for historians and social scientists, recent and historic census data can be linked to place.
 If we combine it with other data, such as maps of the locations of services, schools, historic monuments, we can start to see patterns emerge.
-We might want to analyse the change in business type in a street over time, the different areas that particular religious groups live in, or the relationship between heritage listings and average incomes in a suburb.
+We might want to analyse the diversity of business types in a street or neighbourhood the different areas that people who belong to religious groups live in, or the relationship between heritage listings and average incomes in a suburb.

 3. As a way of understanding change over time

-Finally, mapping, like many other digital methods, can actually reshape the direction of your research.
+Mapping, like many other digital methods, can actually reshape the direction of your research.
 The process of converting archival data, or finding complimentary sets of government place-based data, and creating a map from it can make you look at your research questions in very different ways.
-It is likely that you will come out of map making not just answering existing questions, but developing a whole new set.
-The process or practice of the method encourages close-looking, patterns and prompts interdisciplinary investigation.
+It is likely that you will come out of map making not just answering your existing place-based questions, but also developing a whole new set of ideas and questions.
+The process or practice of the method encourages close-looking, helps us to spot patterns and prompts interdisciplinary investigation.

 Data – not sure what data you use in mapping?
 It can be a whole range of different things from photographs, to property ownership records, newspaper stories, a census, diaries and letters, fiction.
 The key is to understand what format it needs to be in.
-Some data may be available more or less ready made to be used in mapping software, others may need to be converted using different techniques (including just typing hardcopy document into a spreadsheet).
-See our page on ‘What is research data in HASS?’[LINK] for more information.
+Some data may be available more or less ready made to be used in mapping software, others may need to be converted using different techniques (including just typing hardcopy documents into a spreadsheet).

 Network analysis is often used in conjunction with geospatial analysis as it can provide analytical insight into the significance of locations and individuals and give a statistical confirmation of patterns seen in the visualisations created by geospatial analysis.
 For more information, see the Programming Historian lesson on creating network diagrams. ↩